Rob K. Henderson

-Robert Kim Henderson (born 1990) is an American writer and conservative political commentator known for coining the idea of luxury beliefs.
+Robert Kim Henderson (born 1990) is an American writer and political commentator known for coining the term luxury beliefs.
 His memoir, Troubled: A Memoir of Foster Care, Family, and Social Class, was published in 2024 by Simon & Schuster's Gallery Books.

 Early life and education

-Henderson's mother was born in Seoul, South Korea, while his father, who he did not grow up with, was of Mexican and Spanish origin.
+Henderson's mother was born in Seoul, South Korea.
+His father, who he did not grow up with, was of Mexican and Spanish descent.
 His mother, who suffered from substance abuse, was unable to care for him, leading to him being sent to foster care at the age of three.
 Henderson was raised in various foster homes around the state of California.
 He was adopted by a working class family at the age of 7 in the town of Red Bluff, California, and his parents later divorced.
 He served in the United States Air Force after high school.
 Following his enlistment, Henderson attended Yale University with the support of the G.I.
-Bill, where he earned a Bachelor of Science in Psychology.
-Henderson then earned a Doctor of Philosophy in Psychology from the University of Cambridge with the support of a Gates Cambridge Scholarship.
+Bill, where he earned a Bachelor of Science in psychology.
+Henderson then earned a Ph.D. in psychology from the University of Cambridge with the support of a Gates Cambridge Scholarship.